nvaws/saa-c03/newLab.md

 Create an item with fields: name, email, message, phone

+**Activity 04: Creating a Role for Lambda function**

+Go to IAM
+Click on Roles
+Click on Create Role
+Trusted entity type: AWS Service
+Use case: Lambda
+Click Next
+Find and select the "AmazonDynamoDBFullAccess" and "AmazonS3FullAccess" on the Add permissions page, Click Next Role name: MyLambdaRole
+Click on Create Role

-**Activity 04: Creating a Lambda function to store prospect's data into DynamoDB table**
+**Activity 05: Creating a Lambda function to store prospect's data into DynamoDB table**

 create a lambda function
 Function name: AnyName
 Runtime: Node.js 16.x
-Permissions: Assign a role that has S3 and DynamoDB full access.
+Permissions: Assign the role that you created in the previous step (MyLambdaRole) Create Function
-Create Function
 Edit code inline - delete the existing code in index.js and paste the one here.
 Update region name (line 5, 13) and table name (line 27) in the code.
 Save.
 Keep the tab open

-**Activity 05: Creating a REST API using AWS API Gateway to trigger te Lambda function**
+**Activity 05: Creating a REST API using AWS API Gateway to trigger the Lambda function**

 go to APIGateway
 Get Started